timothypratley/justice/README.md

 This notation is consistent with Entity navigation.
 Given an Entity `e`, you can reverse lookup children of `e` with `(:entity/_parent e)`.
+This can be read informally as "Who has the parent e?"

+### Plain old queries

+Rules are cool when you want things like recursion and composition, but rules are not necessary for querying.

+    (j/find (:entity/parent (:entity/parent 1)))
+    ;=> (#:db{:id 3})

+`j/find` is a shorthand way to construct simple queries to find entities.
+Here we were able to concisely ask "Who is the grandparent of 1?".
+This is the same as:

+    (:entity/parent (:entity/parent (d/entity db 1)))

+However we can call logic and rules inside `j/find` expressions:

+    (j/find (and (:entity/parent (descendant 1))
+                 (:entity/_parent 3)))
+    ;=> (#:db{:id 2})

+We could save a find query into a function:

+    (defn grand-parent [x]
+      (j/find (:entity/parent (:entity/parent x)))

+But consider using `defrule` instead:

+    (defrule parent [?x]
+      (:entity/parent ?x))

+As they provide the same behavior, but rules are more flexible as we shall see soon.

 ### Query direction

-So far we have asked "who are the ancestors of Justice?"
+Previously we asked "Who are the ancestors of Justice?".
+Writing `(ancestor 1)` was actually shorthand for providing both sides of the relation:

+    (ancestor 1 '?result)

+We were able to leave `'?result` off because it is implied, and the advantage is that we can think of rules as behaving like a function.

 Now we shall ask "Who has Justice as an ancestor?"

-    (map :entity/name (j/_ [:entity/name "Justice"] ancestor))
+    (map :entity/name (ancestor '?x 1))
     ;=> ("Good Child" "Bad Child")

-This style makes it clear that `"Justice"` is a result, not an argument.
-We used `_` to put the result before the rule name in the expression.
-You can read this informally as "Find inputs that produce Justice from the ancestor rule."
-More formally you might read it as "Unify Justice with (ancestor ?x)".

-`(j/_ 1 ancestor)` is syntactic sugar for `(ancestor 1 '?result)`.
-See the "Relations" section for a detailed explanation.

-Rules can also be reversed when called from within another rule using the `_` reverse lookup convention:

-    (defrule descendant* [?x]
-      (or (:entity/_parent ?x)
-          (_ancestor (:entity/_parent ?x))))
+Here we are asking for the `?result` to be 1, for some `?x`.

+We can avoid providing both sides of the relation by reversing it:

-    (map :entity/name (descendant 1))
+    (map :entity/name (j/find (_ancestor [:entity/name "Justice"])))
     ;=> ("Good Child" "Bad Child")

+Rules can have their direction reversed, using the `_` reverse lookup convention, analogous to how attribute lookup can be reversed.
+This expression can be read informally as "Who has an ancestor named Justice?"

 ### Cartesian product

-Rules can be called with no arguments to get all possible answers based on existing facts:
+Rules can be called with no arguments at all to query all possible answers based on existing facts:

     (->>
       (ancestor)